KubeRocketCI/docs/blog/2024-12-03/aws-eks-microsoft-entra-oidc-integration.md

 ![Group Object ID](../assets/aws-eks-microsoft-entra-oidc-integration/group-object-id.png)
 :::

-1. Log in to the AWS EKS cluster and create the following **ClusterRoleBinding** resource, which associates the Azure Entra group `oidc-cluster-admins` with the `cluster-admin` Kubernetes Cluster Role.
-Replace `<your-azure-admin-group-object-id>` with the Object ID of the `oidc-cluster-admins` group, which can be found on the `Group` overview page in the Microsoft Entra admin center.
+1. Log in to the AWS EKS cluster and create the following **ClusterRoleBinding** resource, which associates the Microsoft Entra group `oidc-cluster-admins` with the `cluster-admin` Kubernetes Cluster Role.
+Replace `<your-microsoft-entra-admin-group-object-id>` with the Object ID of the `oidc-cluster-admins` group, which can be found on the `Group` overview page in the Microsoft Entra admin center.

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1